-Single rooms– Some local residents are willing to rent rooms, couches or floor space.
-Inquire at the Nome Convention & Visitors Bureau, which coordinates this overflow housing option.
+Single rooms – Some local residents are willing to rent rooms, couches or floor space.
+Inquire at the Nome Visitor Center, which coordinates this overflow housing option.
 (This is especially helpful during March, when the Iditarod and the Lonnie O’Connor Iditarod Basketball Classic lure about 1,000 visitors to Nome.)

 Camping – Between late June and mid-October (depending on snow and road conditions), you can check out the campground and recreational opportunities at Salmon Lake, 40 miles up the Nome-Kougarok Road.
 Six campsites offer fire pits and picnic tables, and there’s even an outhouse!